ocius/apiTester/README.md

 ## AWS Lambda (creating a new lambda)

-1. Check the email address kevin.chan@ocius.com.au is a verified SES email
+1. Check the recpient email addresses are verified SES emails
 2. Install into AWS Lambda using the IAM.json policy (to allow access to SES)
 3. Create a rule in cloudwatch to execute this lambda function every hour
 4. Profit